-Located in the commmunity of Chandolas (Ardeche area, France) where the D 208 meets the D 104, a permanent open air exhibition of scultptures features Alphonse Gurlhie.
+Located in the community of Chandolas (Ardeche area, France) where the D 208 meets the D 104, a permanent open air exhibition of sculptures features Alphonse Gurlhie.

 Life and works

 Alphonse Gurlhie (1862-1944) was born in Chandolas.
 His mother died when he was six years old and he soon learned how to stand for himself.
 He loved to roam in the rocky area of the region and became an expert in hunting and fishing.

 At age sixty-one, in 1923, he began making sculptures from reinforced concrete mainly depicting animals in a naive style, such as beavers, otters, foxes, snakes, birds.....

 Gurlhie has continued making sculptures for some twenty years, and altogether he has produced some thirty creations, which he displayed in the garden around his houses in Beauchastel and Chandolas.

 Gurlhie has been buried at the cemetery in Chandolas in a tomb he himself had created, kind of a neolithic dolmen made from iron and concrete (I couldn't find a picture on the internet)